Saturday, September 9, 2006 at 11:33 AM

 Alas, this illustrative and instructive paragraph explains why the socialist counter-revolution championed by Venezuelan President Hugo Chavez – to forestall and rollback U.S. influence throughout Latin America and the Caribbean – is faltering.

-After all, just a year ago, regional leaders were more eager to implement Chavez’s socialist agenda than the capitalist reforms President George W. Bush mandated for their sustainable development and, more important, good relations with the United States.
+After all, just a year ago, regional leaders were eager to implement Chávez’s socialist agenda.
+They seemed blithely unconcerned that doing so would defy the capitalist reforms President George W. Bush mandated for their sustainable development and, more important, for good relations with the United States.
 Moreover, with candidates riding his coat-tails to the presidency in Uruguay, Chile and Bolivia (to say nothing of being acclaimed as Fidel Castro’s political heir), Chavez was poised to usurp Bush as the most influential leader in the Western Hemisphere.

 In fairness to Chavez, however, he’s not solely to blame for Bolivia’s political strife and economic stagnation.
 Because, like many regional leaders, its newly-elected president, Evo Morales (photographed here as Chavez’s always eager pupil), failed to appreciate that it was Venezuela’s oil, not Chavez’s agenda, that allowed him to play Robin Hood to his country’s peasants and thumb his nose at the U.S.